-Our results are presented in Fig.3, whose different curves and bands can be understood as follows: As we have already seen when commenting the experiments in the previous section, and as it can be noticed in Figs.2 and 3, there are several incompatible sets of data for some channels.
+Our results are presented in Fig. 3, whose different curves and bands can be understood as follows.
+As we have already seen when commenting on the experiments in the previous section, and as can be observed in Figs. 2 and 3, there are several incompatible sets of data for some channels.
 In the literature, this is usually solved by adding an extra systematic error until these values are compatible.
-We have made three fits by adding a 1%, 3% and 5% errors to the data on each channel.
+We have made three fits by adding 1%, 3%, and 5% errors to the data in each channel.
 The continuous line corresponds to the 3% case and the resulting L_i values are listed in the second column of Table II.
-The shaded areas have been obtained again from a Monte-Carlo sampling using the L_i uncertainties given by MINUIT for this fit, which are listed on the third column of Table II.
-Let us remark that there would be almost no difference to the naked eve if we showed the fit with a 1% or a 5%, neither in the central continuous line nor in the shaded bands.
-Furthermore, the $\chi^2/d.o.f$ for any of these fits is always O(1).
+The shaded areas have been obtained again from a Monte Carlo sampling using the L_i uncertainties given by MINUIT for this fit, which are listed in the third column of Table II.
+Let us remark that there would be almost no difference to the naked eye if we showed the fit with a 1% or a 5% error, in either the central continuous line or the shaded bands.
+Furthermore, the χ^2 per degree of freedom for any of these fits is always O(1).

-However, although the curves may almost remain unchanged when fitting with a different global systematic error, the values of the L_i come out somewhat different from each fit.
-This is an additional source of error on the L_i parameters, listed on the fourth column of Table II.
-It can be noticed that it dominates the uncertainty on the L_i .
-For illustration, the area between the dotted lines in Fig.3 corresponds to a Gaussian sampling of the chiral parameters with the two sources of error added in quadrature.
+However, although the curves remain almost unchanged when fitting with a different global systematic error, the values of L_i come out somewhat differently from each fit.
+This is an additional source of error on the L_i parameters, listed in the fourth column of Table II.
+It can be seen that it dominates the uncertainty on L_i .
+For illustration, the area between the dotted lines in Fig. 3 corresponds to a Gaussian sampling of the chiral parameters with the two sources of error added in quadrature.

-By comparing the L_i^r from the IAM fit in Table II with those of previous ChPT determinations (in Table I), we see that there is a perfect agreement between them.
-This comparison of the complete IAM fit parameters is only possible now that we have the full $O(p^4)$ amplitudes, given in Appendix B, which are regularized and renormalized following the same scheme as standard ChPT.
-In particular, the agreement in the value of L_7 indicates that we are including the effects of the η' consistently.
+By comparing the L_i^r from the IAM fit in Table II with those of previous ChPT determinations (in Table I), we see that there is perfect agreement between them.
+This comparison of the complete IAM fit parameters is possible only now that we have the full $O(p^4)$ amplitudes, given in Appendix B, which are regularized and renormalized following the same scheme as in standard ChPT.
+In particular, the agreement in the value of L_7 indicates that we are including the effects of the η' consistently at lowest order.